adalinebpowell/adalinebpowell.github.io/about.md

 # About Me

-I am a data-driven thinker with an unconventional path into data science.
-I started in **philosophy** and **political science**, earned an **MA in Political Science**, completed a **certificate in Quantitative Social Data Analysis**, and now I’m a **master’s student in Data Science at UW–Milwaukee**.
+I am a data driven individual who is always looking for interesting questions to answer.
+Much of my work is theory driven, where I focus on understanding people, institutions, and the dynamics behind behavior.
+I ask how and why something is happening and what it means in a broader context.
+At the same time, my training is also predictive, where I focus on detecting patterns, coding, and the technical side of problem solving.
+I ask what the patterns are, whether we can predict them, and how accurate those predictions can be.

 That mix of theory, modeling, and applied analytics gives me a perspective that’s a little different.
-I understand how people and institutions behave—and I know how to analyze, model, and interpret the data behind those behaviors. :contentReference[oaicite:1]{index=1}
+I understand how people and institutions behave—and I know how to analyze, model, and interpret the data behind those behaviors.

 I’ve worked across research, analytics, and even sales roles, building surveys, analyzing nonprofit financial patterns, mapping crisis-call hotspots, studying political behavior, building CRM systems, producing scenario analyses, and translating findings into insights people can actually use.
-I’ve used tools like **R, SPSS, ArcGIS, Python, and SQL**, and I love work that blends technical depth with real-world impact. :contentReference[oaicite:2]{index=2}
+I’ve used tools like R, SPSS, ArcGIS, Python, and SQL, and I love work that blends technical depth with real-world impact.

 Right now, I’m working on two major projects:
-• **YouTube gaming engagement modeling** — exploring what makes certain videos take off using metadata patterns, language cues, thumbnails, and behavioral metrics.
+- Analyzing YouTube gaming engagement to understand what makes certain videos stand out—using statistical modeling, feature engineering, and machine learning to identify the strongest engagement predictors.
-• **Foundation strategy research** — assessing how foundations respond to political and economic uncertainty and how they communicate those decisions publicly.
+- Studying how philanthropic foundations respond to political and economic uncertainty, including how they communicate publicly through statements, themes, and strategy choices.

-Outside of research, I’m a **student-athlete on the UW–Milwaukee women’s track & field team**.
-Balancing training, coursework, and work has taught me discipline, structure, and how to operate under pressure.
-(Airport security is always exciting with the metal rods in my shins.) :contentReference[oaicite:3]{index=3}
+In addition to my academic and research work, I am also a student athlete on the UW Milwaukee women’s track and field team.
+This experience has shaped my work ethic, discipline, and ability to manage time effectively while balancing demanding commitments.

 I love learning, building, and uncovering the story behind the numbers.
 One quote that has always stayed with me is: